 - making sure the information in the register is up to date and accurate

-- making sure any updates to the legislation are reflected in the register
+- making sure any updates to legislation or policy are reflected in the register

-- agreeing a timescale with GDS for when you’ll update the register after legislation changes
+- agreeing a timescale with GDS for when you’ll update the register after legislation or policy changes

 - responding to any feedback from your users and, where necessary, making changes to the register to meet their needs

-- be in charge of unpublishing other lists that duplicate or contradict the information in the register
+- be in charge of unpublishing other lists that duplicate or contradict the data in the register

 - maintain a process for updating the register